-"How long will my Tennis Elbow take to heal?" is one of the most common Tennis Elbow treatment -related questions I’m asked – both online and in my practice.
+"How long will it take to fully recover from my Tennis Elbow?" is one of the most common Tennis and Golfer's Elbow treatment-related questions I’m asked – both online and in person in my practice.

 Here's an improved, better-sounding version of this recovery time question podcast that you can download and keep by clicking the "download" link under the player below:

 What Do The Big Medical Sites Say About How Long Healing And Recovery Takes?